-- (c) In the event that any difference arises respecting the adequacy of accommodation provided by the employer pursuant to clauses 23.05(a)(ii) or 23.05(b)(ii) above, the difference shall be referred to a balanced committee of appointees of the Building Trades Council and the Coordinating Committee of registered employers' organizations, which committee shall make a final and binding decision within five (5) days from the date of referral.
+- (c) In the event that any difference arises respecting the adequacy of accommodation provided by the employer pursuant to clauses 24.05(a)(ii) or 24.05(b)(ii) above, the difference shall be referred to a balanced committee of appointees of the Building Trades Council and the Coordinating Committee of Registered Employers' Organizations, which committee shall make a final and binding decision within five (5) days from the date of referral.
 In cases where the decision applies only to Ironworkers the decision will be made by the Joint Conference Committee within five (5) days from the date of referral. - (d) The parties agree that wherever practical and workable in all of the circumstances of the project, camp accommodation is preferable to the provision of room and board, and that the provision of room and board is preferable to the payment of subsistence allowance.
 However, any of these three (3) options will satisfy the employer's obligations pursuant to this article. - (e) (i) In certain situations, employees may be dispatched or directed to work on projects which are in an area where the cost of available suitable single room accommodation and/or meals may be in excess of the daily rate of subsistence set out in this Article.
-In such a case, the employer shall provide one of the following options:
+In such a case, the employer shall provide one of the following options: - provide suitable room and board; or - directly pick up the cost of the room and pay a meal allowance to be determined as is set out in this Article; or - the subsistence allowance shall be reviewed and, if necessary, adjusted by the following procedure:

-- provide suitable room and board; or - directly pick up the cost of the room and pay a meal allowance to be determined as is set out in this Article; or - the subsistence allowance shall be reviewed and, if necessary, adjusted by the following procedure: - (ii) Either the subsistence allowance may be adjusted by mutual consent between the Employer and the Union, or the Business Manager of the Union may request that the Executive Director of the Building Trades of Alberta issue a formal written request to the Coordinating Committee of Registered Employers' Organization that a Subsistence Review Committee be established.
+- between the Employer and the Union, or the Business Manager of the Union may request that the Executive Director of the Building Trades of Alberta issue a formal written request to the Coordinating Committee of Registered Employers' Organizations that a Subsistence Review Committee be established.
 Alternatively, an Employer may request that the Coordinating Committee of Registered Employers' Organizations issue a formal written request to the Executive Director of the Building Trades of Alberta that a Subsistence review Committee be established.
-Upon formal written request the Subsistence Review Committee shall meet within five (5) working days of such request. - (iii) The Subsistence Review Committee will consist of one (1) representative appointed by the Building Trades of Alberta and one (1) representative appointed by the Employers' Coordinating Committee.
-Neither appointee shall be directly involved with the issue at hand.
+Upon formal written request the Subsistence Review Committee shall meet within five (5) working days of such request. - (iii) The Subsistence Review Committee will consist of: - One (1) representative appointed by the Building Trades of Alberta; - One (1) representative appointed by the Coordinating Committee of Registered Employers' Organizations; - One (1) representative appointed by the National Maintenance Council; and - One (1) representative appointed by the Boilermaker Contractors Association on behalf of Contractors signatory to the National Maintenance Agreement and / or the General Presidents Agreement.

+Appointees shall not be directly involved with the issue at hand.

 The Subsistence Review Committee will undertake such investigation as is necessary to determine whether the allowance paid will allow an Employee to purchase available accommodation and three (3) meals per day in the community or communities where Employees will be domiciled.

-In the event that the Committee determines that the allowance is insufficient to purchase such lodging and meals the Committee shall determine the amount by which the subsistence allowance shall be adjusted.

-A decision of the Committee as to whether the allowance is sufficient or whether a specified adjustment is necessary shall be final and binding provided that both appointees mutually agree with the resolve.
+In the event that the majority of the Committee determines that the allowance is insufficient to purchase such lodging and meals the Committee shall determine the amount by which the subsistence allowance shall be adjusted.
+A decision of the Committee as to whether the allowance is sufficient or whether a specified adjustment is necessary shall be final and binding provided that the majority of the Committee agrees with the resolve.
 Any such mutually agreed upon decision shall be issued within five (5) days from the date of referral, or such longer period as may be agreed by the Coordinating Committee and the Building Trades.